-In REP 565, after not being satisfied that the expiration of measures was likely to lead to a continuation or recurrence of dumping, the commission went on to consider the likelihood of exports continuing or recurring should measures be allowed to expire.
-When making its finding, the commission had regard to the production capacity and capacity utilisation of Russian ammonium nitrate producers.
+In REP 565, the commission assessed the likelihood of exports continuing or recurring should measures be allowed to expire, having regard to the production capacity and capacity utilisation of Russian ammonium nitrate producers.
 In REP 565, the commission was satisfied that exports of ammonium nitrate from Russia were likely to continue or recur on a spot sale basis, which forms approximately 5% of the Australian market.
-This was based on the following findings in REP 565:167
+This was based on the following findings in REP 565:205